joshbeard/joshbeard.me-website/src/me.md

-Despite living in a society that professes increasing diversity and inclusivity, I find culture becoming more and more superficial, monolithic, and intolerant; less diverse and inclusive in practice.
+Despite living in a society that professes increasing diversity and inclusivity, I find culture becoming more and more superficial, monolithic, and intolerant; less diverse and inclusive in actuality.
 Group think and conformity are rampant.

 I believe we're massively over-governed and that the contemporary obsession